apache/systemds/scripts/staging/SystemML-NN/examples/README.md

 ---

+# Examples
+### MNIST Softmax Classifier

+* This example trains a softmax classifier, which is essentially a multi-class logistic regression model, on the MNIST data.
+The model will be trained on the *training* images, validated on the *validation* images, and tested for final performance metrics on the *test* images.
+* Notebook: `Example - MNIST Softmax Classifier.ipynb`.
+* DML Functions: `mnist_softmax.dml`
+* Training script: `mnist_softmax-train.dml`
+* Prediction script: `mnist_softmax-predict.dml`

+### MNIST "LeNet" Neural Net

+* This example trains a neural network on the MNIST data using a ["LeNet" architecture](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf).
+The model will be trained on the *training* images, validated on the *validation* images, and tested for final performance metrics on the *test* images.
+* Notebook: `Example - MNIST LeNet.ipynb`.
+* DML Functions: `mnist_lenet.dml`
+* Training script: `mnist_lenet-train.dml`
+* Prediction script: `mnist_lenet-predict.dml`

+---

+# Setup
 ## Code
 * To run the examples, please first download and unzip the project via GitHub using the "Clone or download" button on the [homepage of the project](https://github.com/dusenberrymw/systemml-nn), *or* via the following commands: